obsproject/obs-websocket/PROTOCOL.md

 ### Event Types
 #### "SwitchScenes"
-OBS is switching to another scene.
+OBS is switching to another scene (called at the end of the transition).
 - **scene-name** (string) : The name of the scene being switched to.

 ---